celinebrass/chatroom/README.md

 # chatroom
 NodeJS api written to teach CUAppDev training program about interacting with APIs from iOS

+Documentation for this api can be found at https://docs.chatroom.apiary.io

 Install Instructions :

 1.Install NodeJs from https://nodejs.org/en/download/stable/